Cannabis in Ghana

 Cannabis in Ghana is illegal without license from the Minister of Health, but the nation is, along with Nigeria, among the top illicit cannabis-producing countries of West Africa.
-Cannabis in Ghana is known as weed or devil's tobacco (obonsam tawa).
+Cannabis in Ghana is known as weed or devil's tobacco (obonsam tawa) Ghana is also home to indigenous strains like Gh gold,Amnesia,Gringo amongst others.

 History

 There are two main theories as to how cannabis came to Ghana: